Climate change and its impact on banking

 More importantly, however, climate change triggers significant funding needs, providing business opportunities for banks

-How banks can fight climate change and turn threats into new opportunities
+How banks can help fight climate change and still explore new opportunities

 There were 848 climate-related catastrophes in 2019, 50% more than a decade before.
 This is a daunting challenge for citizens and governments and, last but not least, for banks and other financial institutions.

 Extreme weather has shifted the climate change debate from discussing theory to urgently seeking practical ways to deal with it.
 Some of the world’s top decision-makers gathered at the World Economic Forum (WEF) in January 2020.
 They ranked extreme weather events, climate action failure, natural disasters, biodiversity loss and human-made environmental disasters as the five risks in the foreseeable future most likely to occupy governments, civil society, industry—and the financial sector.
-Davos sent out a serious warning to the world and zeb has responded with our most recent publication: the European Banking Study climate edition.
+Davos sent out a serious warning to the world and zeb has responded with it´s European Banking Study climate edition, early in 2020.